 C Carrera del Darro, 25, Granada, 18010, Granada

 Don’t let the Granada Five Senses Rooms Suites rather ordinary appearance from the street put you off a stay.
 Inside this multi-story space, crisp white is the dominant color, along with the curves that come with good modern design.
 Breaking this up are bold statement wallpapers in each of the rooms.
 There is a gym and full-service spa, while guests can also enjoy the sun loungers of the rooftop terrace.

 Staying in Gorgeous Granada

 The question of where to stay in Granada should no longer be troubling you.
 Whether you decide on Realejo or Albaicin, you’ll quickly find yourself lost within the magical world of Granada’s past, present, and future.
-If you’re already there, look at our guide on how to spend 2 days in Granada or take our tapas cooking class!
+If you’re already there, look at our guide on how to spend 2 days in Granada or take our Tapas Trail & Gypsy Flamenco Show!